bakerpdgit/CppEditor/README.md

 ## Running

 Open `index.html` in a browser.
 No server is required, but all assets must be served over HTTP(s).
-The worker downloads the compiler toolchain from `https://binji.github.io/wasm-clang/`.
+The worker bundles a local copy of `shared.js` and downloads the remainder of the compiler toolchain from `https://binji.github.io/wasm-clang/`.

 To deploy on GitHub Pages or similar static hosts simply publish the repository